cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 Safety is the CBC concept of the safe and consensed history milestone.
 Mutable range is one week
-SafetyReceiptStateRoot is the local clock for miner; there is no definited global block clock, only global timestamp
+SafetyReceiptStateRoot is the local clock for miner; there is no definited global block clock, only global timestamp Paraless chain: new hamt node with first tx by genesisaddress Paraless chains peer address: genesis address+own address;
 ```
 ### A. When a miner receives Graphysync request for producing future state

 ```
-input: chain ID;
+input: genesis address;
-return: the future contractReceiptStateRoot, which is generated in B hamt_put
+return: the future contractReceiptStateRoot for this chain, which is generated in B hamt_put
 ```

 ### B. Collect votings from peers has two modes: miner and non-miner: